Simulation-Software-Engineering/Lecture-Material/02_virtualization_and_containers/virtualmachines_containers_exercise.md

 #### 2. Initialization of the VM

-- We want to start from scratch so initialize a new box using `vagrant init` in inside this repository and add the resulting `Vagrantfile` to Git.
+- We want to start from scratch so initialize a new box using `vagrant init` inside this repository and add the resulting `Vagrantfile` to Git.
 Then adapt your `Vagrantfile` to incorporate the following settings:
     - Your virtual machine must be based on the [`ubuntu/focal64` image](https://app.vagrantup.com/ubuntu/boxes/focal64).
 See [official boxes of Vagrant](https://www.vagrantup.com/docs/boxes#official-boxes).
     - The name of your VM should be `USERNAME-ubuntu-server`.
-    - The [box version](https://www.vagrantup.com/docs/boxes/versioning) of your box should be set `0.1.0`.
     - The VM must request [1024 MB of main memory](https://www.vagrantup.com/docs/providers/virtualbox/configuration).
     - We want a [new shared folder](https://www.vagrantup.com/docs/synced-folders/basic_usage) in our virtual machine.
 The directory where the `Vagrantfile` resides, i.e. `.`, should be mounted as `/mnt/shared/` in your container.
     - Run your box with `vagrant up` and make sure that everything works out as expected (`vagrant ssh`).
 If everything is fine, you can leave the VM.
 You do **not** have to stop/destroy the VM for the next step.